Why Every Business Should Offer Workers Compensation Insurance

 It’s the Law

 With the exception of very few states, providing workers’ comp insurance is mandated by law.
 Some states require you to have workers’ compensation depending on how many employees your company has.
 But the majority of states make it a requirement even if you have only 1 employee.
+For instance, according to Oklahoma’s workers compensation law, insurance is mandatory in the state of Oklahoma, even if you only have one employee.
 Some workers and employees are excluded from this law, such as part-time employees or independent contractors.
 To know which employees are exempted, you need to check the laws of your particular state.

 As an employer, you have a legal responsibility to protect your employees.
 Each state has its own laws when it comes to determining the amount of coverage you need to get.
 These laws, along with the insurance agency, dictate the amount of compensation that is due, the statute of limitations when filing a claim, which employees are covered, and various other regulations.